 Investigating Who is At Fault After an Accident

-Once there is an accident, the next step is to find out who is at fault and what was their fault so that a claim can be processed accordingly.
+Once there is an accident, the next step is to find out who is at fault and to what degree so a claim can be processed accordingly.
 Different issues of fault exist that lead to an accident; we’ll address some of the most common ones below.

-The tort of negligence generally determines who is at fault when there is an auto accident.
+The act, or legally speaking, tort of negligence generally determines who is at fault when there is an auto accident.
 However, negligence needs to be proven, and that requires the following four elements:

 - Breach of Duty: The defendant had breached their duty by mainly breaking the law by driving unsafely.